konnekt/art and technology

 Autoencoders for Creative Outputs

-Neural networks trained to compress and reconstruct data, often creating abstract or generative designs.
+Neural networks designed to compress and reconstruct data, often used in art to produce abstract or generative designs by encoding and decoding patterns, textures, or styles in innovative ways.

 Image Recognition for Art